UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

 ## What is a service principal name?

-An Azure service principal name (SPN) is a security identity used by user-created applications, services, and automation tools to access specific Azure resources.
+An Azure SPN is a security identity used by user-created applications, services, and automation tools to access specific Azure resources.
 Think of it as a 'user identity' (username and password or certificate) with a specific role, and tightly controlled permissions.
 It only needs to be able to do specific things, unlike a general user identity.
 It improves security if you grant it only the minimum permissions level needed to perform its management tasks.

 To log in and manage your resources via SPN you'll need to create an Azure application and then assign an SPN to it.
 Only then will you be able to perform tasks against your environment.